Luyaochen1/glabapp_deploy/cta-core-detection-cpu/README.md

 Here,

-Following -A is the function name - the function decorated by @client.task in  predict_celery.py
+-A predict_celery.client: the function decorated by @client.task in  predict_celery.py